RAW. RUGGED. REMARKABLE.

 Perched at the edge of the west coast’s vast Macquarie Harbour, the quaint port village of Strahan has an astounding natural backdrop and a dark, fascinating past.
 Take a cruise along the Gordon River for immersion in some of the world’s most pristine wilderness and be confronted by Tasmania’s brutal penal history on Sarah Island.
 Learn more about Sarah Island’s history at a live performance of The Ship That Never Was.

 There’s no getting around it - Queenstown jolts the senses.
 Once the epicentre of Tasmania’s mining industry, the hillsides were stripped bare and the immediate landscape remains magnificently stark.
 Wander the main street lined with grand old buildings, tuck into a Cape Grim steak at the Empire Hotel, and chat with the locals about the unique culture and regeneration of the area.
-Take a memorable West Coast Wilderness Railway tour from Queenstown on a heritage steam train and wind your way through the dense rainforest and gorges of the rugged west coast.

 Share this article